 On the other end is small wheel with tiny plastic spikes that holds the vegetable in place.
-You rotate the lever and the veggie magically transforms into zoodles.
+You rotate the lever and the veggie magically transforms into noodle strands.

-Best practices for using the spiralizer include chopping off the ends of the zucchini.
+It’s best to cut off the ends of the zucchini to have a flat surface before spiralizing.
 If you want smooth noodles, you can first peel the skin.
-Keep in mind, however, that the skin contains much of the fiber.
+However, the skin contains much of the fiber.

 To cook these low-starch noodles, lightly boil them for a few minutes.
-Then, dry roast them.
-That means simmer them in a frying pan with no oil.
+Then, after draining, you want to dry roast them.
+That means simmer them in a dry frying pan with no oil.